mikegagnon/battle-pets/README.md

 - It's been about 12 years since I've professionally coded in Python
 - Unfamiliar with PEP 8 style
 - Never used a job queue before
-- No security built int
+- No security built in
+- Using polling instead of callbacks